 Mount Vernon Presbyterian School’s Innovation Diploma offers an extraordinary opportunity for Upper School students to become lead designers of their own learning and lead innovators in the community.
 According to Tony Wagner, author of The Global Achievement Gap and Creating Innovators, “The high school and college graduates who will get and keep good jobs in the new global economy and contribute solutions to the world’s most pressing problems… will be creative problem-solvers who will generate improvements in existing products, processes, and services, as well as invent new ones… The most essential education challenge today is to graduate all students innovation ready.”
 Students who earn Mount Vernon’s Innovation Diploma will be more than innovation ready.
 They observe, question, empathize, experiment, and lead others as they craft and implement innovations that enhance their local, national, and global communities.
-This cohort experience empowers students to architect their own, customized learning path focused around developing their passions and curiosities into ventures that positively impact the world and people around them while serving as a leaders in design thinking and co-designers of experiences such as Council on Innovation.
+This cohort experience empowers students to architect their own learning path focused around developing their passions and curiosities into ventures that positively impact the world and their community.

 - iD students are expected to regularly present and share their work publicly, launch ventures that have significant impact, and serve as leaders and facilitators of design thinking

 - Assessment of ventures and presentations comes from peer, self, and facilitators.
 Students receive digital badging from goals that are reached within the program over the course of three or four years.

 Rising ninth and tenth grade students may apply to enter the Innovation Diploma and should have an incredible desire to continue to sharpen their skills as innovators throughout their high school career.
 Candidates are selected on the basis of demonstrated interest, leadership, initiative, and evidence of extraordinary commitment to the attributes of the MV Mind.